amjadmajid/deepRL/README.md

 http://wiki.ros.org/openai_ros#Turtlebot2
 - [x] Test out navigation without collision using SLAM and using Lidar in ROS and Gazebo
 - [x] Computer Vision in robotics- Test out image recogntion from a camera attached on a robot in ROS/Gazebo
-- [ ] Test out the turtlebot tutorial with Q-learning
+- [X] Test out the turtlebot tutorial with DQN: travel to a target location and travel to a target location whhile avoiding obstacles
-- [ ] Test out changing the DRL algorithm
+- [ ] Learn how to change the DRL algorithm
 - [ ] Review the different hardware from the different papers and check which model is avaialble in ROS/ Gazebo